 I always wanted to write.
 I have spent my time in the classroom commenting upon the work of others in one way and another as a teacher.
 I didn’t want to be a parasite for ever.
 I had to write for myself.
 Only then did I have the right to comment on the processes involved.
 I felt that it was time I stopped preaching and did something creative.
 As an art teacher once said to me, you wouldn’t appoint an art teacher who couldn’t draw, you wouldn’t employ a music teacher who couldn’t play the piano.
 Why should English teachers be different?
 Uncomplicated words, but they have stayed with me always.

 Once our children were old enough (Laura, Catherine, Jennie and David) I devoted more time to writing and started to submit short articles.
-I was very fortunate that the first piece I had publlished appeared in The Independent newspaper in 1998 and other work soon followed.
+I was very fortunate that the first piece I had published appeared in The Independent newspaper in 1998 and other work soon followed.
 I began to appear regularly in The Times Education Supplement.
+In 2011 I was nominated as Columnist of the Year (Business Media Category) in the PPA Awards for my work with the TES

-My first book was a GCSE Study Guide for York Notes – Heaney and Clarke and Pre 1914 Poetry. ( ISBN 0-582-77264-8) This has been very successful and is still available.
-If you click here you will be taken to the Amazon website where you can find out more about it.
-I enjoyed writing this book very much and I am pleased that it appears to have continued to help students since its first publication in 2003.
+My first book was a GCSE Study Guide for York Notes – Heaney and Clarke and Pre 1914 Poetry. ( ISBN 0-582-77264.-8) I enjoyed writing this book very much and I am pleased that it appears to have helped many students since its first publication in 2003.

 A piece I wrote in the Times Education Supplement led to an invitation to write a book on dyspraxia for Continuum Press.
 There is a page here on the site about dyspraxia because it is something which is very important to me.
-I have now written three books on dyspraxia for Continuum and you can find out about them by clicking here.
+Click on this link to go to my Dyspraxia page.
+My books on Dyspraxia are still available on Amazon and in bookshops.

 My other books for Continuum have been